The Enlightenment and the History of Intelligence

 Here you’ll find experiments in thinking: meditations on science and myth, technology and democracy, ancient rhythms and computational speeds.
+Nothing here aims at final answers.
+Everything is part of a longer practice of learning how to move with a time that is deeply out of joint.

 Getting Started with Time as Practice